timhtheos/timothy/_posts/2016-11-15-maximum-level-of-stupidity.md

 My arguments are over.
 I simply don't wanna be around with an idiot like her.
 I can't handle such stupidity.

+So, next time, I'll say that on her face.
+She is a simpleton.